Nawab Kumhar

-Nawab Kumhar Inayat Kotia was a Punjabi singer, songwriter and composer from Kot Inayat Khan village situated in, Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.
-He wrote, directed and sang many famous Punjabi songs based on the folklore and heroic characters of Punjab.
+Nawab Kumhar Inayat Kotia was a Punjabi singer, songwriter and composer from Kot Inayat Khan village of Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.
+He wrote, composed and sang many famous Punjabi songs based on the folklore and heroic characters of Punjab.
 Nawab Kumhar's folk singing style left a strong impact on later folk singers who adopted his style of singing particularly his jugni singing style which was later adopted by next generation singers like Alam Lohar and made more famous among the next generations through Radio and TV singing platforms.

 Early life

 Kumhar was taught the art of ballad singing by Allah Ditta Warriach from a neighbouring village.
-He became known at the age of 35 on Lahore Radio in 1933.
+He became known at the age of 35 on Radio Pakistan Lahore in 1933.
 His major contributions to Punjabi culture are Jugni, Sohni Mahiwal, Mirza Sahiban, Dhol Sammi, Sassi Punnu, Dulla Bhatti, Puran Bhagat, Jaimal Phatta etc. His sons Sarja and Mirza used to sing while his son Buta played jorri (alghoza).
 The prominent jorri player with them was Janna.